Boss of South West Water owner Pennon to retire

 Susan Davy said she will step down as chief executive and director on the South West Water parent firm’s board after 18 years with the firm.

-The boss of Pennon has revealed plans to retire from the water firm, days after it paid a major settlement to regulators after wastewater treatment failures.
+The boss of Pennon has revealed plans to retire from the water firm, days after it paid out £24 million after the industry watchdog reported wastewater treatment failures.

 Susan Davy said she will step down as chief executive and director on the South West Water parent firm’s board after 18 years with the company.